Gettysburg College is now accepting applications via the survey link below for emergency grants to students under the CARES Act.

 The College does not have a FAFSA on file for you.
 Therefore, in order to be eligible for an emergency grant, you must attest that you meet all of the required criteria when submitting your survey application, be currently enrolled at Gettysburg College and have incurred an additional expenselisted above during the spring 2020 semester.

 How to Request Funds

-Currently enrolled students who were also enrolled during spring 2020 and have a FAFSA on file with the College are receiving this email directly from the Student Accounts office and should complete and submit the survey application by Friday, July 3rd to be included in the funding calculation.
+Currently enrolled students that the College has identified as potentially FAFSA eligible who were also enrolled during spring 2020 are receiving this email directly from the Student Accounts office and should complete and submit the survey by Friday, July 3rd to be included in the funding calculation.